 This post may contain affiliate links.
 Please read my disclosure.

-With fall here, that means soup season is upon us - from turkey dumpling soup to southern homemade chili to loaded potato soup to butternut squash and red pepper soup.
+With fall here, that means soup season is upon us - from turkey dumpling soup to southern homemade chili to loaded potato soup to butternut squash and red pepper soup to hazelnut soup.

-But let's be honest, when we think of October, pumpkins are what come to mind.
+But let's be honest, when we think of fall, pumpkins are what come to mind.
 And this pumpkin carrot soup eases those cravings.

 Jump to: